 - Maintain accurate information regarding client’s insurance status and complete CCARs/DACODs and other clinical authorization documentation as needed.

 - Utilize the EHR and any future upgrades as directed.

 - Provides welfare and safety checks as needed.

 - Provides transportation for residents as needed and appropriate.

 Employee must be able to perform essential job functions with or without reasonable accommodation and without posing a direct threat to safety or health of self or others.
 To perform this job successfully, an individual must be able to perform each essential function satisfactorily.
 Employee will perform job according to applied laws.
 The requirements listed above are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Master’s degree in social work, counseling or similar field; licensed LCSW or LPC with a CAC II or higher strongly preferred.
-If not licensed, must already be registered with DORA as a candidate for licensure (i.e. LSW,LPCC) and within 6 months of obtaining LCSW or LPC license.
+- Master’s degree in social work, counseling, or similar field; licensed LCSW or LPC strongly preferred.
+If unlicensed, must be registered as LSW or LPCC, and be actively working towards completion of licensure requirements to be licensed within three months of eligibility.

 WHERE A CANDIDATE IS PLACED IN THE COMPENSATION RANGE DEPENDS ON TOTAL RELEVANT YEARS OF EXPERIENCE